awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts-add-invite.md

    + To use a comma\-separated values \(\.csv\) file to add multiple accounts, first create the file\.
 The file must contain the account ID and email address for each account to add\.
 **Important**
 In your `.csv` list, accounts must appear one per line\.
 The first line of the `.csv` file must contain the header\.
 In the header, the first column is **Account ID** and the second column is **Email**\.
 Each subsequent line must contain a valid account ID and email address for the account to add\.
+The email address should be the email address to contact about security issues in the account\.
 Here is an example of a `.csv` file when viewed in a text editor\.

      ```